stephengold/Minie/README.md

  + `NativeSoftBodyUtil.appendFromLineMesh()`
    to append nodes and links from a mesh with Mode.Lines

-However, meshes intended for graphics rendering may prove unsuitable for soft-body simulation.
+Be aware that meshes intended for graphics rendering may prove unsuitable for soft-body simulation.
 For instance, they may define multiple vertices at the same position or their edges/faces may be insufficiently subdivided.